EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `gppDemand_min`: compute the demand GPP as minimum of all stress scalars [most limited]
+- `gppDemand_min`: Demand GPP as the minimum of all stress scalars (most limiting factor).

-- `gppDemand_mult`: compute the demand GPP as multipicative stress scalars
+- `gppDemand_mult`: Demand GPP as the product of all stress scalars.

-- `gppDemand_none`: sets the scalar for demand GPP to ones &amp; demand GPP to zero
+- `gppDemand_none`: Sets the scalar for demand GPP to 1 and demand GPP to 0.

 </details>